TheWebCoder/FizzBuzz/README.md

 ## How to Use
 - **Home Page**: Provides an introduction and overview of the FizzBuzz project.
 - **The App**: The main section where users can see the FizzBuzz algorithm.
-- **The Code**: Insight into the code, showcasing the logic and structure behind the FizzBuzz solution.
+- **The Code**: Insight into the code, showing the logic and structure behind this app.

 ## Technology Stack
 - **HTML**